GeorgeCrossIV/GeorgeCrossIV.github.io/about.md

 I’ve been involved with big data for many years.
 In 1998, I worked on a 2TB data warehouse solution for Microsoft, which at the time was one of the largest data warehouses not on a mainframe – an example of high volume.
 I’ve worked on a 99.999% high availability solution for NASDAQ that offloaded quotes from the mainframe to WinTel server – example of high velocity.

-I’m an expert on Microsoft’s application platform technologies (SQL Server, Visual Studio, Azure).
-I’m have intermediate knowledge in Oracle’s and IBM’s database technologies.
-I'm also have intermediate expertise in big data technologies such as Apache Cassandra and Apache Hadoop.
+I have intermediate/expert knowledge of Microsoft’s application platform technologies (SQL Server, Visual Studio, Azure).
+I’m have intermediate knowledge of Oracle’s and IBM’s database technologies.
+I'm also have intermediate expertise of big data technologies such as Apache Cassandra and Apache Hadoop.
 I am knowledgeable in several other database technologies such as Postgres.
 I hold the following certifications:
 - MCDBA – Microsoft certified database administrator
 - MCSE – Microsoft certified system engineer
 - MCSD – Microsoft certified solution developer (VB & C#)